 Njide Ndili is the Country Director for PharmAccess Foundation Nigeria Office.
 In this role she has oversight of all in country activities including supporting demand side financing, supply side quality improvement and activities to improve access to finance.
 She has over 20 years experience in the healthcare industry in the United States and Nigeria.

-Nosa Orobaton is Deputy Director of the MNCH Program Strategy Team in the Bill & Melinda Gates Foundation, with responsibility for data and evidence, and global impact.
-He is a medical doctor specializing in public health and health systems management, and has worked in clinical medicine and public health for 35 years.
+Nosa Orobaton is Senior Advisor, Health, Africa Region Office, at the Bill & Melinda Gates Foundation, with responsibility for implementation research capacity building in Africa and enabling the scale up of proven MNCH innovations via country primary health care systems and levers in Africa.
+He is a medical doctor with specialization in public health and health systems management, and has worked in clinical medicine and public health for 38 years.
 Prior to joining the Foundation, he was Director of Operations at the Global Fund to Fight AIDS, Tuberculosis and Malaria.
-Dr. Orobaton has worked in Africa, Asia and South and Central America, and has published several papers on public health.
+He also worked as Deputy Executive Director at WHO’s Health Metrics Network.
+Dr Orobaton has worked in Africa, Asia and South and Central America, and has published several papers on public health.
 He holds a medical degree from the University of Ibadan, Nigeria, master’s and doctoral degrees in public health from Johns Hopkins University, and an MBA from University of Maryland University College, USA.

 Ben lives his passion – finding creative public private partnerships to expand the benefits of biomedical advances for everyone, no matter who they are or where they live.
 It’s not just good business sense, access to health is a foundation for secure and prosperous global communities.
 Ben has brought his 25 years of experience in non-profits, the private sector and the UN to host A Shot In The Arm Podcast, a weekly look at global health and human rights – now into its second season, and available wherever you get your podcasts, as well as www.ashotinthearmpodcast.com